qdrant/landing_page/qdrant-landing/content/articles/detecting-coffee-anomalies.md

 Then we encoded a subset of the data into 128-dimensional vectors by using the encoder, and created a KNN classifier on top of these embeddings and associated labels.
-![Metrics for the autoencoder model with KNN classifier](/articles_data/detecting-coffee-anomalies/ae_report_knn.png) Although the results are promising, it is well below the supervised classification method, so we decided to finetune it with a metric learning approach.
+![Metrics for the autoencoder model with KNN classifier](/articles_data/detecting-coffee-anomalies/ae_report_knn.png) Although the results are promising, we can do even better by finetuning with metric learning.

-### Step 3 - Finetuning with metric learning for higher F1 score
+### Step 2 - Finetuning with metric learning for higher F1 score
 We started by selecting 200 labeled samples randomly without replacement.
 In this step, The model was composed of the encoder part of the autoencoder with a randomly initialized projection layer stacked on top of it.
 We applied transfer learning from the frozen encoder and trained only the projection layer with Triplet Loss and an online batch-all triplet mining strategy.